 October 2006 - Madonna and Ritchie begin the process of adopting a baby boy named David Banda from Malawi, despite laws that forbid non-residents from adopting Malawian children.
-Children's rights groups attempt to block the adoption but Madonna and Ritchia are eventually allowed to adopt the child.
+Children's rights groups attempt to block the adoption, but Madonna and Ritchie are eventually allowed to adopt the child.

-2007 - Wins a Grammy for Best Long Form Music video "The Confessions Tour."
+February 10, 2008 - Wins a Grammy for Best Long Form Music Video for "The Confessions Tour."

-February 11, 2008 - Directorial debut "Filth and Wisdom" premieres at Berlin International Film Festival.
+February 11, 2008 - Directorial debut "Filth and Wisdom" premieres at the Berlin International Film Festival.

 March 10, 2008 - Is inducted into the Rock & Roll Hall of Fame.